If you need to reach customer support, contact us.

 Game Masters have a tag next to their names in chat.
 If someone claims to be a Game Master, but doesn't have that icon, report and block them.

 Note: Some UI modifications can cause the GM Chat Request icon to be invisible.
 If you don't see it, restore your UI to its default settings.

 If a Game Master cannot reach you in-game, or if the issue does not need further information, they may send an in-game mail to the character that submitted the ticket.
 You can also see ticket responses on your Ticket Status page.
 Check both locations before resubmitting a ticket.

 A Game Master may need to make themselves visible when contacting you and will have a tag above their avatar, as shown below.

 Customer Support Interaction Policies

 Players that perform the following actions and behavior may receive an account penalty.

-Impersonating a Game Master in World of Warcraft
+Impersonating a Game Master

 Some players attempt to use the authority of Game Masters to take advantage of others.
 If anyone claiming to be a Game Master doesn't match the details above in this article, they are not official Blizzard Entertainment employees and should be reported.

 Attempts to defraud include, but are not limited to, misdirecting attention, withholding information, providing false information, and any attempt to trick customer support.